kobolt/hex20/README.md

 * Using "Ctrl/@" is not needed because the emulator already initializes the necessary data.
 * Debugger with CPU trace and other memory dumping facilities available.
 * RS-232 receive (of a file) is possible at 1200 baud through debugger.
-* Piezo speaker (audio) support through SDL.
+* Piezo speaker (audio) support through SDL2.
+* External cassette emulation by reading or writing (Mono 8-bit 44100Hz) WAV files.
-* Needs the 1.0 or 1.1 ROM set for the master CPU and the ROM for the slave CPU to run.
+* Needs the 1.0 or 1.1 system ROM set for the master CPU and the ROM for the slave CPU to run.
-* CRC32 check on ROM files is performed on startup to ensure correct setup.
+* CRC32 check on system ROM files is performed on startup to ensure correct setup.
+* Loading of a option ROM at address 0x6000 is also possible.
+* Loading of S-records into the MONITOR to set memory through automatic key input.

 Known issues and missing features:
 * No TF-20 floppy emulation.